 Cabinet Beds require a tri-fold mattress.
 They're almost always purchased with the bed, and are surprisingly comfortable.

 Wall Beds and Desk Beds are mostly limited to mattresses that are no thicker than 11”.
 Additionally, we recommend mattresses that are relatively light – about 65 lbs. is a good weight for ease of use.

 6. Optional Cabinetry: All our beds can be purchased with optional cabinetry.
 It's a matter of personal preference.
 See the individual product pages for available options.

 7. When do you need it?

-Wall Beds may have a lead time of up to three months.
+Wall Beds may have a lead time of up to two and a half months.